arcan1s/ahriman/docs/architecture.rst

 #.
 Extract ``pkgrel`` value.
 #.
 If it has ``major.minor`` notation (e.g. ``1.1``), then increment last part by 1, e.g. ``1.1 -> 1.2``, ``1.0.1 -> 1.0.2``.
 #.
 If ``pkgrel`` is a number (e.g. ``1``), then append 1 to the end of the string, e.g. ``1 -> 1.1``.

+Implicit dependencies resolution
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In addition to the depends/optional/make/check depends lists the server also handles implicit dependencies.
+After success build, the application traverse through the build tree and finds

+* Libraries to which the binaries (ELF-files) are linked.
+To do so, the ``NEEDED`` section of the ELF-files are read.
+* Directories which contains files of the package, but do not belong to this package.
+This case covers, for example, python and ruby submodules.

+Having the initial dependencies tree, the application is looking for packages which contains those (both files and directories) paths and creates the initial packages list.
+After that, the packages list is reduced in the following way:

+* If the entry (i.e. file or directory) belongs to the package which is in base group, it will be removed.
+* If there is a package which depends on the another package which provide the same entry, the package will be removed.
+* After that, if there is a package which *optionally* depends on the another package in the remaining list, the package will be removed.
+* And finally, if there is any path, which is the child of the entry, and it contains the same package, the package from the smaller entry will be removed.

+All those implicit dependencies are stored in the database and extracted on each check.
+In case if any of the repository packages doesn't contain any entry anymore (e.g. so version has been changed or modules directory has been changed), the dependent package will be marked as out-of-dated.

 Core functions reference
 ------------------------